opnsense/docs/source/manual/how-tos/interface_wireless_internal.rst

 This page is about setting up a wireless interface in access point mode to create your own WLAN.
-In this mode, your Laptops and handhelds can connect to your OPNsense without an external access point.
+In this mode, your Laptops and handhelds can connect to your OPNsense without an external access point for home and enterprise environments.
+For home networks step over step two and don't setup the 802.1X service in the network settings.
 For external access point, just create a cabled network (usually Ethernet) and connect the access point to the other end.